pragdave/mpr121_elixir/README.md

   This module cannot run without the I2C module from Elixir/ALE.
   Unfortunately, ALE can only be built on Linux boxes.
-To partially mitigate this, we include a stubbed out version of the I2C module at the end of this file.
+To partially mitigate this, we include a stubbed out version of the I2C module at the end of `lib/mpr121.ex`.
 This stub is only compiled into your application in `:dev` and `:test` environments.
 In `:prod` mix will automatically use the real thing.
 This means you'll need to set the env to :prod and do a `mix do deps.get, deps.compile` if you plan to